It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 So I dutifully sat there and listened.

-It was that's not what this was.
+That's not what this was.

 And it sounded reasonable from his standpoint.

-Uh he hasn't done anything that he didn't allude to.
+He hasn't done anything that he didn't allude to.

-That's not quite true because he didn't tell me everything he was gonna do, but but the point is that what he told me, he's been consistent with his actions.
+But the point is that what he told me, he's been consistent with his actions.

-And so no, I was not issuing a cutting comment by pointing out that he's the only one that announced during the program.
+And so, no, I was not issuing a cutting comment by pointing out that he's the only one that announced during the program.

 No, I think a seasoned campaign staff might have forced him to do it.